 The following are glacial depositional features

-- Erratics, these are large boulders or rock which has been carried by glaciers and deposited in the area where it does not belong.
-For example it would mean the large boulder of limestone being deposited in an area where the bedrock is made up of granite.
+these are large boulders or rock which has been carried by glaciers and deposited in the area where it does not belong.
+For example, it would mean the large boulder of limestone being deposited in an area where the bedrock is made up of granite.

-- Outwash plain, it is gently sloping area ( sometimes fan shaped) comprising sands and gravels deposited by melt water streams flowing from stationary margins of glacier or ice sheet.
+it is a gently sloping area ( sometimes fan-shaped) comprising sands and gravels deposited by meltwater streams flowing from stationary margins of glacier or ice sheets.

-- Kames, it is small hill or poorly sorted sand and gravel that accumulates in the crevasses or in ice caused indentations in the surface.
+it is a small hill or poorly sorted sand and gravel that accumulates in the crevasses or in ice-caused indentations in the surface.

-this is an asymmetrical hill of exposed bedrock; displaying gently sloping upstream side that has been smoothed and polished by glacier and abrupt steep downstream side
+this is an asymmetrical hill of exposed bedrock; displaying gently sloping upstream side that has been smoothed and polished by a glacier and an abrupt steep downstream side